ADD FREE:

 A DECLARATION OF PRINCIPLES

-Reelingback.com is the Internet address of Michael Walsh, a Canadian living in Vancouver, British Columbia.
+Reelingback.com is the Internet address of Michael Walsh (1945-2024) (obit), was a Canadian who lived in Vancouver, British Columbia.

 I spent my working life as a newspaperman.
 While others covered the waterfront, I specialized in movies.
 As a film critic, I published my views in newspapers and magazines, on radio and television, at conferences, conventions and in the occasional courtroom.
 It was my good fortune to cover 30 of the most exciting, innovative years in screen history (1965-1995).